I have a dynamic IP address assigned to me by my ISP. How can I still use Gateway?

 example.com but also all subdomains for

 example.com.
-You can read more about on our blocking subdomains page.
+You can read more about it on our .

 Not yet.
 Today, Gateway only sees domain names and not the full URL.
 So it can only block domains.